csprabala/csprabala.github.io/_posts/2015-10-02-Working_With_Tags_In_Azure.md

 [here](http://msdn.microsoft.com/library/azure/dn790568.aspx).

 Below are a couple of code samples that illustrate how tagging can be done at the individual resource level.
-A point of note is that tagging at the individual resource level works for the V2 versions of those resources.
-These resource can be created using the ARM (Azure Resource Management) workflows as opposed to using the Classic workflows.
+A point of note is that tagging at the individual resource level works for the V2 versions of those resource types.
+These resources can be created using the ARM (Azure Resource Management) workflows as opposed to using the Classic workflows.
 For the moment to use the ARM workflow using PowerShell command